HHPA 140 - Concepts of Athletic Training

 Hours: 3

-The Applied Practicum Experience (APEx) is completed during the senior year and offers students an opportunity to apply theoretical knowledge in real-world public health settings.
-This fosters the development of essential skills and competencies as students engage in community-driven initiatives, actively collaborating with public health professionals to address pressing public health challenges and contribute meaningfully to community well-being.
+The Applied Practicum Experience (APEx) is completed during the senior year and provides students the opportunity to apply theoretical knowledge in real-world public health settings.
+The focus is on the development of essential skills and competencies in public health practice as students engage in community-driven initiatives, actively collaborating with public health professionals to address challenges and contribute meaningfully to community well-being.
 Note senior standing.
 Prerequisites: 2.5 GPA, senior standing, & instructor approval.

 HHPH 497 - Special Topics